Bhandara Lok Sabha constituency

 Bhandara Lok Sabha constituency was a former Lok Sabha (parliamentary) constituency in Maharashtra state in western India.
-With the delimitation of the parliamentary constituencies in 2008, based on the recommendations of the Delimitation Commission of India constituted in 2002, this constituency ceased to exist.
-A new constituency, Bhandara-Gondiya came into existence in place of it.
+With the delimitation of the parliamentary constituencies in 2008, based on the recommendations of the Delimitation Commission of India constituted in 2002, this constituency ceased to exist; a new constituency, Bhandara–Gondiya was created in its place.

 Assembly segments

 Bhandara Lok Sabha constituency comprised the following Vidhan Sabha (Legislative Assembly) segments: